Dad's Root Beer: History

 Dad's Root Beer was the first product to use the six-pack format invented by the Atlanta Paper Company in the 1940s.
 Dad's also introduced the half-gallon bottle, becoming the first brand to market this size.
 Dad's was marketed as a family: the "Junior" size was the smallest, 7, 10 or 12 ounces (355 mL).
 "Mama" was a quart bottle (950 mL), and "Papa" was a half gallon (1.9 liters).
 (The image of the young boy featured on the "Junior" size bottle is Barney Berns' son, Gene.)
 A common promotion in the 1940s was the 1 cent sale - purchase the Papa half gallon at regular price and get the Mama quart for 1 cent.

 The Klapman and Berns families sold rights to the Dad's name and logo to IC Industries of Chicago in 1971.

 The Monarch Beverage Company of Atlanta acquired Dad's from IC Industries in 1986.
 At that time Dad's was distributed by the Coca-Cola bottler network, sold 12 million cases annually, and held the second largest share of the root beer category behind A & W.

 In 2007 Dad's Root Beer was purchased, along with the Bubble Up, Dr. Wells, and Sun Crest brands, by Hedinger Brands, LLC and licensed to the Dad's Root Beer Company, LLC.
 The company headquarters is now located in Jasper, Indiana.

+In 2025, they released a Dad's Root Beer "Root Beer Float" ice cream.